Aim of the challenge

 - YouTube can be used for video posts.
 However, you must still post these to your blog so that everything is in “the same place”.
 Again, this is about keeping it simple for the Judge.

-- The deadline for blog posts is Friday, 12th March 2020 at noon, UK time.
+- The deadline for blog posts is Friday, 2nd Julyat noon, UK time.

 Ranking and points

-Points will be awarded by an expert judge out of a maximum of 20.
+Points will be awarded by an expert judge out of a maximum of 30.
 Only one team can be awarded the maximum points but below the maximum, some teams may receive the same points as another.
-Scores will be multiplied to give a maximum acquired points total similar to a challenge course.
+Scores will be multiplied to give a maximum acquired total of 1500 points.
+This is equivalent to the other challenges.

 - The use of photographs and video is strongly encouraged.